turbokongen/canDrive/README.md

 https://docs.google.com/spreadsheets/d/1eBKiTwEE6aPnfw2EfSHItLeMz00fJq0Y0L99Ym7fKwU/edit?usp=sharing

 # Content
-- 01_canSniffer_Arduino: This code runs on your ESP32 sniffer device and creates an interface between the car and the GUI.
+- 01_canSniffer_Arduino: This code runs on your ESP32 (S2 mini) sniffer device and creates an interface between the car and the GUI.
+In my project I used 2pcs of MCP2515 modules to connect to my SAAB 9-5
 - 02_canSniffer_GUI: Powerful and easy-to-use graphical sniffer application used for reverse engineering CAN packets.
 Written in Python.
 - 03_canSniffer_HW: Hardware projects for the custom OBD2 module.
 Made in Altium Designer. **This is only kept for reference**
 - 04_canSniffer_FW: Embedded code running on the custom OBD2 module. **This is only kept for reference**